symfony/symfony-docs/bundles/best_practices.rst

 ``license``
-    ``MIT`` is the preferred license for Symfony bundles, but you can use any other license.
+    ``MIT`` is the preferred license for Symfony bundles, but you can use any license.

 ``autoload``
-    This information is used by Symfony to load the classes of the bundle.
+    This information is used by Symfony to load the classes in the bundle.
 The `PSR-4`_ autoload standard is recommended for modern bundles, but `PSR-0`_ standard is also supported.